Monte Lipman: 2012–present: Return to Republic name

 In 2012, Universal return the company to its original name, Republic Records.
 Lipman helped produce the soundtrack for the film, The Hunger Games.
 By 2013, Lipman had added artists like Gotye, PSY, and The Weeknd to the Republic fold.
-In February 2013, Lipman signed another new contract to remain with Republic Records and was also given the new title of Chairman and CEO of the company.
+In February 2013, Lipman signed another new contract to remain with Republic Records and was also given the new title of chairman and CEO of the company.

 In 2014, releases from Ariana Grande and Taylor Swift along with a variety of soundtracks led Republic to become Nielsen's number 1 label in market share.
 In 2015, Lipman led Republic Records to topping Billboard lists for Top Label and Top Hot 100 Label (among others).
 The label was, in fact, named the Top Hot 100 Label by Billboard each year from 2014 to 2018.
 In July 2018, Republic held the top three spots on the Billboard 200 list, a feat that had not been accomplished in 15 years.
 Drake's Scorpion was number 1, Florence + the Machine's High as Hope number 2, and Post Malone's Beerbongs & Bentleys number 3.
 In November 2018, Lipman signed Taylor Swift to Republic Records.
 Her music had been released by Big Machine Records in partnership with Republic since 2007.

+For 2021, for the first time, Republic Records was ranked number one on Billboard's three year-end label rankings: "Top Labels", "200 Labels", and "Hot 100 Labels".
+Billboard then featured Monte and his brother in a December 2021 cover story on Republic Records.

 Philanthropy

 Outside of music, Lipman is engaged in numerous philanthropic causes.
 He sits on the boards of the Amy Winehouse Foundation; the T.J.
-Martell Foundation (which honored him with the "Humanitarian of the Year" award in 2010); the UJA-Federation of New York (which named him 2015's "Music Visionary of the Year"); and DKMS (Delete Blood Cancer).
+Martell Foundation (which honored him with the "Humanitarian of the Year" award in 2010); the UJA-Federation of New York (which named him 2015's "Music Visionary of the Year"); Robin Hood; and DKMS (Delete Blood Cancer).
 In 2016, Lipman and his wife Angelina were honored at the 10th Annual DKMS Gala for their contributions to the organization.
 Among other honors, Lipman also received the Multiple Myeloma Research Foundation's "Spirit of Hope Award" in 2017 and was one of four honorees at the 2018 Angel Ball.